-- Wood glue (Titebond 3 works best for the job)
+- Wood glue (The Titebond 3 works best for the job)

 - Nail polish

-When you put lime on the open wound, the lime and sap mix up to create some yellow stuff like this:
+When you put lime on the open wound, the lime and sap mix up to create some yellow stuff that looks like this:

 The powder can help protect the cuts from rainwater while keeping the inside of the branch moist and alive.
-And oh, it smells lovely!
+Oh and, it smells nice!

 You can also put some glue on the branches for them to heal.
 They have some special scar glue for this job.